If you want a book that will have your kids rolling on the floor, The Book with No Pictures by B.J. Novak is the book you’re looking for.

 Over the next few days, we read it dozens of times, and she insisted that both of my parents read it to her (they both thought it was delightfully clever too) and the first morning that Bart was back from the UK, it was the first thing Ella asked him to do with her (the second thing was to ask if he’d brought back any Jammie Dodgers).

-The basic idea is that, yes, there might be no pictures, but adults might not realize that their job is to read whatever words are on the page and if those pages are filled with nonsense words or the insistence that they are a monkey, well, then, they just have to read those crazy words.
+The basic idea of The Book with No Pictures is that, yes, there might be no pictures, but adults might not realize that their job is to read whatever words are on the page and if those pages are filled with nonsense words or the insistence that they are a monkey, well, then, they just have to read those crazy words.

 Admirably, the book goes on just long enough to be funny, without overplaying the joke.
 And somehow, it does manage to be fun and enjoyable for reading after reading.

-Seriously, go get yourself a copy of this book and be a hero in your home.
+Seriously, go get yourself a copy of The Book with No Pictures and be a hero in your home.

 (And, if you’re a parent like me, you will break the rules and where it says “Boo Boo Butt,” you will read aloud “Boo Boo Bottom.”
 Because that’s the kind of rebel without a cause I am).